e-sensing/torchopt/README.md

 ## Installation

-You can install the development version of `torchopt` like so:
+To install the development version of `torchopt` do as :

 ``` r
 # library(devtools)